patrickkunka/easydropdown/README.md

 ## Multiple Attribute Support

-EasyDropDown **does not support** the `<select multple>` attribute by design.
-As anyone who's ever used the native browser implementation will know, a single vertical list is a very poor user interface for a selecting multiple options from a menu.
-It lacks any concept of ordering, and requires non-intuitive keyboard interaction.
+EasyDropDown **does not support** the `<select multiple>` attribute by design.
+A single vertical list is a very poor user interface for a selecting multiple options from a menu as it lacks any concept of ordering, and requires non-intuitive keyboard interaction.

-There are far better solutions to this problem, typically involving two parallel lists, with drag-to-reorder functionality which is far beyond the scope of this library.
+There are many UI libraries aimed at solving this problem specifically, which typically involve two parallel lists, with drag-to-select and drag-to-reorder functionality.
 EasyDropDown is not intended to solve this problem and was created to function as a simple **lightweight** solution for styling single-option select menus only.
-As such you should look elsewhere if you require multi-select functionality.
+The added functionality required for the above would far beyond the scope of this library, and as such you should look elsewhere if you require multi-select UI.